JiayuanWang-JW/YOLOv8-multi-task/README.md

 # You need to change the model path for yours.
 # The model files saved under "./ultralytics/models/v8"
 model.train(data='/home/jiayuan/ultralytics-main/ultralytics/datasets/bdd-multi-toy.yaml', batch=4, epochs=300, imgsz=(640,640), device=[4], name='v4_640', val=True, task='multi',classes=[2,3,4,9,10,11],combine_class=[2,3,4,9],single_cls=True)
+```
-# data: Please change the "data" path to yours.
+- data: Please change the "data" path to yours.
 You can find it under "./ultralytics/datasets"

-# device: If you have multi-GPUs, please list your GPU numbers, such as [0,1,2,3,4,5,6,7,8]
+- device: If you have multi-GPUs, please list your GPU numbers, such as [0,1,2,3,4,5,6,7,8]

-# name: Your project name, the result and trained model will save under "./ultralytics/runs/multi/Your Project Name"
+- name: Your project name, the result and trained model will save under "./ultralytics/runs/multi/Your Project Name"

-# task: If you want to use the Multi-task model, please keep "multi" here
+- task: If you want to use the Multi-task model, please keep "multi" here

-# classes: You can change this to control which classfication in training, 10 and 11 means drivable area and lane line segmentation.
+- classes: You can change this to control which classfication in training, 10 and 11 means drivable area and lane line segmentation.
 You can create or change dataset map under "./ultralytics/datasets/bdd-multi.yaml"

-# combine_class: means the model will combine "classes" into one class, such as our project combining the "car", "bus", "truck", and "train" into "vehicle".
+- combine_class: means the model will combine "classes" into one class, such as our project combining the "car", "bus", "truck", and "train" into "vehicle".

-```
+- single_cls: This will combine whole detection classes into one class, for example, you have 7 classes in your dataset, and when you use "single_cls", it will automatically combine them into one class.
+When you set single_cls=False or delete the single_cls from model.train().
+Please follow the below Note to change the "tnc" in both dataset.yaml and model.yaml, the output of the detection head as well.